LuisVicent-Glo/ExercisesTopic0/README.md

+# Java Training - Luis Vicent Repository
-# Hi, this is my repository when I load the exercise that I do :zany_face:
+## Hi, this is my repository when I load the exercise that I do :zany_face: